Anonymous123CODE/RL_BackdoorDetection/README.md

 ```bash
 https://github.com/openai/multiagent-competition
 ```
-Notably,  we change the environment by :
+Notably,  we set the environment ID by :

 ```bash
 env = gym.make("multicomp/RunToGoalHumans-v0")
 ```
-For Mujoco with different versions, you can also change the environment by:
+For Mujoco with different versions, the environment ID may be set by:

 ```bash
 env = gym.make("run-to-goal-humans-v0")